 Getting a Passport

 Everyone loves to travel, but sometimes traveling can be a hassle and require lots of planning.
-You need a passport, if you are planning to travel internationally or leaving the country.
-Passport is a document that allows you to explore or visit other countries for a specific time period.
+You need a passport if you are planning to travel internationally or leaving the country.
+A Passport is a document that allows you to pass customs and explore or visit other countries for a specific time period.
 But, how do you get a passport?

-To apply for a passport, you need to fulfill many requirements.
+To apply for a passport, you need to fulfill a few requirements.
 There are different passport requirements for people of different ages.
 For example, minors have special rules to get a passport.
-Also, for children ages 16 and 17,passport requirements are different as compared to adults.
+Also, for children ages 16 and 17, passport requirements are different as compared to adults.

 If you don't fall under the category of special requirements, then you can directly get your passport with little information.